ej84/rjweb/README.md

 - In globals.css script, added .onMouse selector for mouse hovering effect like changing outline color, background color, and so on.

+3/29/2024

+- Added new button click and mouse hovering consts to manage their states more dynamically for buttons styles.
+Defined two CSS selectors named mouseOn:hover for hovering and btnClick for clicking with the same styles of each buttons.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started